Moose2Model/Moose2Model/README.md

 Please contact the developer by opening an issue when you plan to use it to get support.

+See [YouTube video on how to install this application](https://youtu.be/r75XnhwiXHA) for a short explanation on how to install and run.

+# Installation

+## By using the Pharo Launcher

+Install the Pharo Launcher from http://pharo.org/download When the installation is done, choose a Moose 7.0 image.
+Use Moose 6.1 or 6.0 when you want to display Smalltalk Models, see issue #91.

+## Download Moose 7.0 (Alternative to Pharo Launcher)
+Use Moose 6.1 or 6.0 when you want to display Smalltalk Models, see issue #91.
+Go to [Moose Analysis Installation](http://www.moosetechnology.org/#install) and download an image for Moose 7.0.
+Extract the zip file, no installer is needed.
+Moose 7.0 is based on Pharo 7.0.

+## Add the logic for Moose2Model

+Execute the Pharo.exe in the extracted folder.
+Make a left mouseclick into the Pharo desktop and select Playground.
+Paste the following code into the Playground:

+    Metacello new
+        smalltalkhubUser: 'RainerWinkler' project: 'RW-Moose-Diagram';
+        configuration: 'Moose2Model';
+        version: #stable ;
+        load.

+To get the development version use (You need it to install for experiments on Moose Suite 8):

+    Metacello new
+        smalltalkhubUser: 'RainerWinkler' project: 'RW-Moose-Diagram';
+        configuration: 'Moose2Model';
+        version: #development ;
+        load.

+Select the complete coding with the mouse.
+This is mandatory because the Playground will execute only the marked part of the coding.
+Make a click with the right mouse button and select Do It.

+## Enable links to ABAP Eclipse

+To use links to external application, OSProcess needs to be installed.
+You may install it using:

+    Gofer new squeaksource:
+        'OSProcess'; package: 'OSProcess'; load.

+### Older Moose releases
+Moose2Model should also work on the following older releases:
+Moose 6.0 (based on Pharo 5.0) and Moose 6.1 (based on Pharo 6.0).

+## Check for updates

+Follow [Get-updates](https://github.com/Moose2Model/Moose2Model/wiki/Get-updates) to see whether there are code improvements you want to install

 # Documentation

 The documentation is in the Wiki of this repository (Go to the tab "Wiki").